Workers' Comp vs. Personal Injury

 Workers' Compensation: Pros and Cons

 The most common claim pursued after a work-related injury is workers' compensation.
-The plus side to filing for workers' comp is that, if you injury disables you from returning to work for a period of time, you are guaranteed payment during that period.
+The plus side to filing for workers' comp is that if you are unable to return to work for a period of time due to your injury, you will still receive guarunteed payment during that time.
 The "safety net" that workers' comp provides is an encouragement to most employees, giving them a sense of confidence in their job.
 However, there are down sides to workers' comp, as well.

 Personal Injury: Pros and Cons